hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-config-overwrite.md

 ## packageDeployOnChange.xml

-packageDeployOnChange.xml is slightly different from packageDeployOnce.xml: it will deploy only if the target metadata XML is different from the source metadata XML that we want to deploy
+packageDeployOnChange.xml is slightly different from package-no-overwrite.xml: it will deploy only if the target metadata XML is different from the source metadata XML that we want to deploy

-- This file must be located at `manifest/packageDeployOnce.xml`
+- This file must be located at `manifest/packageDeployOnChange.xml`
 - It can contain named items, or wildcards `*`
-- Is has much **lower performances than packageDeployOnce.xml**, so must be **used wisely**
+- Is has much **lower performances than package-no-overwrite.xml**, so must be **used wisely**
-- Theoretically, any metadata can be added in packageDeployOnce.xml, but here are the most commonly present:
+- Theoretically, any metadata can be added in packageDeployOnChange.xml, but here are the most commonly present:
   - Sharing Rules
   - Sharing Owner Rules